 These refer to the basic, unquestionable qualities of the service or product.
 The law allows that certain terms are implied in all transactions involving the sales of goods.

 If you need help with contractual obligations, you can post your legal needs on the UpCounsel marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel's marketplace come from law schools such as Yale Law or Harvard Law and average 14 years of legal experience, including work with or on behalf of companies like Stripe, Twilio and Google.
+Lawyers on UpCounsel's marketplace come from law schools such as Yale Law or Harvard Law and average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures, Airbnb and Google.